-If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect, SMB2_WRITEFLAG_WRITE_THROUGH is set in the Flags field of the request, SMB2_WRITEFLAG_WRITE_UNBUFFERED is not set in the Flags field of the request, and Open.CreateOptions doesn't include the FILE_NO_INTERMEDIATE_BUFFERING bit, the server MUST fail the request with STATUS_INVALID_PARAMETER.
+If Connection.Dialect is "3.0.2" or "3.1.1", SMB2_WRITEFLAG_WRITE_THROUGH is set in the Flags field of the request, SMB2_WRITEFLAG_WRITE_UNBUFFERED is not set in the Flags field of the request, and Open.CreateOptions doesn't include the FILE_NO_INTERMEDIATE_BUFFERING bit, the server MUST fail the request with STATUS_INVALID_PARAMETER.

-If the server implements the SMB 2.1 or the SMB 3.x dialect family, SMB2_WRITEFLAG_WRITE_THROUGH is set in the Flags field of the request, and Open.CreateOptions doesn't include the FILE_NO_INTERMEDIATE_BUFFERING bit, the server MUST fail the request with STATUS_INVALID_PARAMETER.
+If Connection.Dialect is "2.1" or "3.0", SMB2_WRITEFLAG_WRITE_THROUGH is set in the Flags field of the request, and Open.CreateOptions doesn't include the FILE_NO_INTERMEDIATE_BUFFERING bit, the server MUST fail the request with STATUS_INVALID_PARAMETER.

 The server MUST issue a write to the underlying object store represented by Open.LocalOpen for the length, in bytes, given by Length, at the offset, in bytes, from the beginning of the file, provided in Offset.
-If Connection.Dialect is not "2.0.2", and SMB2_WRITEFLAG_WRITE_THROUGH is set in the Flags field of the SMB2 WRITE Request, the server SHOULD<337> indicate to the underlying object store that the write is to be written to underlying storage before completion is returned.
-If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect, and if the SMB2 WRITEFLAG WRITE UNBUFFERED bit is set in the Flags field of the request, the server SHOULD indicate to the underlying object store that the write data is not to be buffered.
+If Connection.Dialect is not "2.0.2", and SMB2_WRITEFLAG_WRITE_THROUGH is set in the Flags field of the SMB2 WRITE Request, the server SHOULD<347> indicate to the underlying object store that the write is to be written to underlying storage before completion is returned.
+If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect, and if the SMB2_WRITEFLAG_WRITE_UNBUFFERED bit is set in the Flags field of the request, the server SHOULD indicate to the underlying object store that the write data is not to be buffered.

-If the write is being executed on a named pipe, and the pipe is in blocking mode (the default), the operation could block for a long time, so the server MAY<338> choose to handle it asynchronously, as specified in section 3.3.4.2.
-To query a pipe's blocking mode, use the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.
-To change a pipe's blocking mode, use an SMB2 SET_INFO Request with the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.
+If the write is being executed on a named pipe, and the pipe is in blocking mode (the default), the operation could block for a long time, so the server MAY<348> choose to handle it asynchronously, as specified in section 3.3.4.2.
+To query a pipe's blocking mode, use the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.32.
+To change a pipe's blocking mode, use an SMB2 SET_INFO Request with the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.32.